monisali-git/monisali-git/README.md

 # 📝 Professional Summary

-Aspiring **Data Analyst** and **MIS Executive** with practical experience in data management, MIS reporting, dashboard development, sales tracking, and business reporting.
-Skilled in transforming raw datasets into actionable insights using **Excel, Power BI, SQL, Power Query, DAX, and Google Sheets**.
+Data Analyst and MIS Executive with hands-on experience in dashboard development, MIS reporting, sales analysis, data management, and business reporting.
+Skilled in Excel, Power BI, SQL, Power Query, DAX, and Google Sheets for transforming raw data into actionable business insights.

-Experienced in creating interactive dashboards, KPI reports, and business analytics projects using modern visualization tools and web technologies.
-Passionate about solving business problems with data-driven decision-making and continuously improving analytical skills.
+Experienced in building interactive dashboards, KPI reports, and business analytics projects using modern visualization tools and web technologies.
+Passionate about data-driven decision-making and continuous learning in analytics and business intelligence.

 > **Open To Roles:** Data Analyst · MIS Executive · Business Analyst · Reporting Analyst